scverse/anndata/docs/fileformat-prose.md

 ## Scalars

 Zero dimensional arrays are used for scalar values (i.e. single values like strings, numbers or booleans).
-These should only occur inside of `uns`, and are common inside of saved parameters:
+These should only occur inside of `uns`, and are commonly saved parameters:

 ```python
 >>> f["uns/neighbors/params"].visititems(print)